l-aldarondo/World_Weather_Analysis/README.md

 <br/>

-Also generated a map with driving directions with the stops per the itinerary.
+We also generated a map with driving directions with the stops per the itinerary.
 (Figure 1.5)

 ![weather_travel_map}](./Vacation_Itinerary/WeatherPy_travel_map.png)